Updated October 2022

 More than ever, we're looking at our manufacturing processes, supply chains, and lifestyle choices, searching for ways to become more eco-friendly.
-The science is clear: changes must be made, or our planet will not be able to sustain our growing population over the long term.
+The science is clear: changes must be made or our planet will not be able to sustain our growing population over the long term.

 Architectural sustainability is at the centre of this trend.
 From single homes to entire cities, we're constantly looking for ways to reduce emissions, lower energy consumption, and minimize environmental impact.

-Love architecture and design, and want to take part in the eco-friendly building revolution?
+Have a passion for architecture and design, and want to take part in the eco-friendly building revolution?
 There's never been a better time to launch a career in sustainable architecture.
 Here's why...

 Growing demand for sustainable, eco-friendly building in Canada

 The eco-friendly building movement isn't just a passing trend.
 Every year, all across Canada, we see a growing commitment to creating structures that won't harm our natural environment.

 Designers are focussing more on using renewable energy and locally-sourced, recyclable materials.
 There's a big movement to retrofit and renovate existing buildings to be more eco-friendly—especially among property owners looking to lower heating and cooling costs, and reduce waste.